 The NHL is the only major league in North America to name their post-season after the championship trophy, the Stanley Cup.

 The Stanley Cup is named after Lord Stanley of Preston, the sixth Governor General of Canada, who presented the original trophy to the top amateur hockey team in the country in 1893.

 The NHL playoffs usually take place between early April and June every year.

-Sixteen teams will qualify, with the three top-ranked sides from each division joined by two wild card teams from each conference.
+Sixteen teams will qualify for the NHL playoffs, with the three top-ranked sides from each division joined by four wild card teams.

 Those 16 teams will be split into two separate brackets based on their seeding and their division – this is explained in full below.

 Teams must navigate three rounds – the First Round, Second Round and Conference Finals – before the Eastern Conference champions meet the Western Conference champions in the Stanley Cup Finals.